 The exhibition 'Titian: Love, Desire, Death' is currently on display at the National Gallery in London, but the exhibition is currently closed due to coronavirus and is scheduled to be at the Prado Museum in 2021.

 Diego Velázquez Las Meninas is for the Prado Museum what Mona Lisa is for the Louvre: the museum's signature painting.
-Las Meninas is one of the most fascinating works of art history, and it continues to amaze, delight and surprise visitors.
+Las Meninas is one of the most fascinating works in the history of art.
+Today, it continues to amaze, delight and surprise visitors in the central room 12.

 Diego Velázquez is considered to be the best Spanish painter of all time, and the Prado Museum has a total of 120 of his works in his collection, of which about 50 are permanently on display.
 Apart from the youth works of Seville and the works of two Italian journeys, Velázquez's paintings are painted at the court, giving an insight into the intrigues and life at the court.
 Specifically, they reflect the life of the royal family from his initial works in 1623 until Velázquez’ death in 1660.